jktseng/privacyvideo/README.md

 All credits goes to Engin Kurutepe for making a tutorial for this project to be possible.
 Please check out: https://www.objc.io/issues/21-camera-and-photos/face-recognition-with-opencv/ for further information about implementing face recognition.

 ## HARDWARE REQUIREMENT:
-Any Apple product that run on iOS will be able to run this application however it is recommended to use iPhone 6 or similar devices for the application to run smoothly.
+Any Apple product that supports iOS 9 and higher.
+It is recommended to use iPhone 6 or similiar specification for the application to run smoothly.

 ## SOFTWARE REQUIREMENT:
 iOS 9 or higher <br />